fuminoritanizawa/webpage/content/home/experience.md

   date_start = "2023-01-01"
   date_end = ""
   description = """
-  Selected for Google's competitive CS Research Mentorship Program (Google-CSRMP) to collaborate on innovative projects, receive career mentorship, and connect with peers in computing research.
+  Selected for Google's CS Research Mentorship Program (Google-CSRMP) to collaborate on research projects, receive career mentorship, and connect with peers in computing research.
   """

 [[experience]]